WOOD MAKES THE COLLEGE CHAIR

 Please continue reading about all of the woods that you may choose for your new, college logo wooden chairs from Alumni Chairs.

 Hickory is extremely heavy and it is a very strong wood.
-It has a close grain and is a light wood.
+It has a close grain and is generally a light wood.
+However, some pieces of hickory can display both light and dark grain.
+Grain patterns vary widely amd display a very distinct appearance.
+Hickory is popular in rustic furniture.
 Hickory is employed in applications that require great strength and durability.
 Hickory wood is very hard, stiff, dense and shock resistant.
 There are woods that are stronger than Hickory and woods that are harder, but the combination of strength, toughness, hardness and stiffness found in Hickory wood is not found in any other commercial wood.
 Skis, archers’ bows, other sports equipment, wagon-wheel spokes, drumsticks, and hand tools have long used Hickory as a structural part ─ especially where strength and thinness are required.
 Decorative Hickory veneers are also commonly used.
 (Alumni Chairs does not use veneers ─ only solid wood).
-There are 19 species of Hickory, worldwide.
-Varieties of this nut-bearing tree are found worldwide.
-American Hickory is found mostly in the eastern forests of North America.
+There are 19 species of Hickory.
+American Hickory is found mostly in the eastern forests.

 Brown Maple is not a distinct specie of maple tree.
 It is the “heart wood” (wood near the center of a tree) of various soft maple trees.
 Brown Maple ranges in colors from light beige to medium brown.
 The furniture industry has established Brown Maple as a distinct wood type but purely for marketing considerations.
 What is known as Brown Maple is actually Soft Maple that has been renamed as “brown”.
 Soft Maple is usually mischaracterized because of the term “soft” ─ perhaps because it is less hard than Sugar Maples (Hard Maples).
 Soft Maple is not actually soft but enjoys a hard rating similar to that of Cherry.
 Red maple has a density similar to that of Black Walnut but is a bit more dense than Cherry.
 Brown Maple is often used in lieu of Cherry.
 We select brown maple and cherry for our wooden captains chair.
 Brown maple is our most popular wood for our Affinity Classic Alumni Chairs.
 Although the market prices fluctuate, the cost of Brown Maple is often less than that of Cherry.